johnlee1/book_summaries/Designing_Data-Intensive_Applications.md

-# Designning Data-Intensive Applications by Martin Kleppmann
+# Designing Data-Intensive Applications by Martin Kleppmann

 ## Chapter 1 - Reliable, Scalable, and Maintainable Applications
 * "*Reliability* means making systems work correctly, even when faults occur.
 Faults can be in hardware (typically random and uncorrelated),